-When it comes to the highly unconventional career trajectory of the Fudge, its not uncommon for certain details and events to become confused, lost in translation, or merely clouded by the mists of time, so many decades down the line.
+Released in February 1968, Vanilla Fudge's The Beat Goes On is easily one of the weirdest albums in classic rock history.
+When it comes to the highly unconventional career trajectory of the band, it's not uncommon for certain details and events to become confused, lost in translation or merely clouded by the mists of time so many decades down the line.

 But every ounce of confusion involving this, the group’s 1968 sophomore album is justified.

-With one notable exception: 1968's sophomore long-player, ‘The Beat Goes On,’ which instead of proper songs consisted of a series of sound collages that to this day stubbornly refuse classification — in large part because the album’s recording sessions were allegedly hijacked!
+The exception is 1968's sophomore long-player, The Beat Goes On, which instead of proper songs consisted of a series of sound collages that to this day stubbornly refuse classification.
+This is in large part because the album’s recording sessions were allegedly hijacked.

-According to band accounts in the years that followed, ‘The Beat Goes On’ was both masterminded and orchestrated, not by the Fudge, but by its producer (the recently deceased) George "Shadow" Morton.
-It was he, they claim, who allegedly dragged the powerless young musicians along for a wild ride across four, distinct musical "phases" fusing historical radio broadcasts and tripped out mantras with brief musical vignettes – some of them crafted by the band, others excerpted from the works of artists as diverse as Cole Porter, the Beatles and Beethoven!
+According to band accounts in the years that followed, The Beat Goes On was both masterminded and orchestrated, not by the Fudge, but by their late producer George "Shadow" Morton.
+It was he, they claim, who allegedly dragged the powerless young musicians along for a wild ride across four distinct musical "phases" fusing historical radio broadcasts and tripped-out mantras with brief musical vignettes.
+Some of these were crafted by the band, others were excerpted from the works of artists as diverse as Cole Porter, the Beatles and Beethoven.

-The end results were so darn freaky and far-out they managed to baffle even the flower children that had taken root all over America's opposite coast and, if anything, some musical fragments actually resembled the musique concrete creations found on vocal Vanilla Fudge critic Frank Zappa’s ‘Lumpy Gravy’!
+The end results were so freaky and far-out they managed to baffle even the flower children that had taken root all over America's opposite coast and, if anything, some musical fragments actually resembled the musique concrete creations found on vocal Vanilla Fudge critic Frank Zappa’s Lumpy Gravy.

-All of which, made ‘The Beat Goes On’’s relatively strong performance on the charts (it peaked at an impressive No. 17, likely with some help from its more successful predecessor) perhaps the most unbelievable part of this entire story.
+All of which, made The Beat Goes On's relatively strong performance on the charts (it peaked at an impressive No. 17, likely on the strength of its more successful predecessor) perhaps the most unbelievable part of this entire story.